jsiskreynes-astro/jsiskreynes-astro.github.io/index.md

 ![alt text]({{ site.baseurl }}/assets/me.JPG "Profile Picture"){:.profile}

 Welcome!
 I am an astronomer and, as of September 2024, a postdoctoral research fellow at the Center for Astrophysics $|$ Harvard & Smithsonian (CfA) in Cambridge, MA.
-My primary work consists of analyzing multi-wavelength observations of gravitationally lensed quasars for astrometric determinations, with a focus on exploiting archival observations of these quasars taken bby the Chandra X-ray Observatory.
+My primary work consists of analyzing multi-wavelength observations of active galactic nuclei (AGN) that are gravitationally lensed so as to perform astrometric determinations.
+Specifically, I focus on exploiting the use of archival observations taken with the Chandra X-ray telescope of such AGN for this study.
 The methods I am using can help unveil the presence of offsets between the optical/radio and X-ray emission regions in these AGN, and help identify dual and binary AGN candidates.

 #led if you liked it enough to use it as well!
 Installation and configuration instructions can be found in the [GitHub repository](https://github.com/bencentra/centrarium).

-This page is a good place to write about yourself, your project, your product, or whatever it is your site is for.
-You can replace the image above, or you can get rid of it entirely.
+I completed a Ph.D. in astronomy at the Institute of Astronomy at The University fo Cambridge in Cambridge, UK, in July 2024.
+My Ph.D. work centered on exploiting high-resoltuion X-ray spectroscopy of AGN to unveil fundamental physics, specifically: axion-like particles ("axion"), and the spin of massive black holes in AGN.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/).
 And you can find the source code for Jekyll at [github.com/jekyll/jekyll](https://github.com/jekyll/jekyll)